ignite/cli/docs/guide/token_factory.md

 ### Types

 When creating new denoms, the denom does not have an initial supply.
-The supply is updated only when tokens are minted, and is based on the amount that is minted.
+The supply is updated only when tokens are minted and is based on the amount that is minted.

 In `x/tokenfactory/types/messages_denom.go`:

 - Remove the `supply` parameter from `NewMsgCreateDenom`

-- A few modifications are also required in `NewMsgUpdateDenom` to ensure that parameters that cannot be changed, remove `ticker`, `precision`, and `supply` from the function
+- A few modifications are also required in `NewMsgUpdateDenom` to ensure that these parameters that cannot be changed.
+Remove `ticker`, `precision`, and `supply` from the function.

 Before you start implementing the custom logic for creating and updating denoms, add some basic validation to the inputs in `x/tokenfactory/types/messages_denom.go`: